 Subscription databases are researched and proposed for purchase by the Collection Development & Acquisitions Librarian.
 Department faculty and library staff have the opportunity to experiment with and comment on trial versions of most databases under consideration for purchase.

 COCC librarians collaborate to make the final decisions on database purchases.
 Database purchase decisions will be made depending on applicability to COCC programs and curriculum, full-text vs. citation access, review sources, pricing, indexing and searching viability, pricing, trial use statistics and feedback, and consortial purchasing participation and pricing agreements.
-Further information regarding the selection and purchase of subscription databases in available in Appendix One.
 Databases are renewed depending on continuing relevance to COCC programs and curriculum, price increases, platform and content alterations, and use statistics.

 Textbooks may be added to the collection if they are the only means of representing community college level information in specific fields and provide a basic guide and resource to a subject.
 At this time, the Library does not purchase textbooks required for COCC courses.
 Instructors wishing to reserve textbooks are responsible for obtaining them.